GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

         - `EventDetail:` Screen to show the event in more detail to unauthenticated users, also allowing them to register for the event
         - `Login:` Login screen, when accessing: /Login.
 Requests email and password for the user to access the platform.
 If the email and password are correct, the user moves to the 'confirm' stage where they enter the 6-digit code sent to their email to access (2FA).
             - `ResetPassword:` Screen for the user to change their password, when accessing: /Login/ResetPassword.
 First, it requests email.
 If available, it moves to the screen to enter the new password, confirm, and enter the 6-digit code sent to the email.
+        - `Verification:` Public route intended to verify whether certificates are valid or not.
+It is accessed after someone scans a QR code, showing whether the certificate is valid or not and to whom it belongs.

     - `(private):` These are our private route pages, where only logged-in users can access!